 Graduates can be employed in the following capacities: activity therapist associate, addictions counselor, crisis counselor, human development associate, mental health associate, rehabilitation worker, family worker, activity director/associate, and volunteer coordinator.
 The facilities that employ individuals in these capacities, include: community mental health centers, programs for the elderly, hospitals, social service and mental health programs.
-Graduates may also be employed in facilities and programs for the developmentally disabled, special programs for alcoholics and drug abusers, youth services, and child care and Head Start programs.
+Graduates may also be employed in facilities and programs for the developmentally disabled, substance abuse special programs, youth services, and child care programs.

-- Utilize knowledge of the basic counseling skills necessary to establish collaborative relationships with clients and their families. - Demonstrate knowledge of formal and informal support systems available in the community. - Analyze problems and use appropriate methods in collabora-

-- tion with other team members in the treatment of individual, family, group and community human service problems. - Demonstrate awareness of the challenges faced by clients with regard to human-rights issues, financial problems, administrative/ legal hurdles and other issues/concerns. - Assume ethical responsibility and abide by the standards governing the field of Human Services. - Establish and maintain continuing education as a function of growth and maintenance of professional competence.
+- Utilize knowledge of the basic counseling skills necessary to establish collaborative relationships with clients and their families. - Demonstrate knowledge of formal and informal support systems available in the community. - Analyze problems and use appropriate methods in collaboration with other team members in the treatment of individual, family, group and community human service problems. - 4.
+Demonstrate awareness of the challenges faced by clients with regard to human-rights issues, financial problems, administrative/legal hurdles and other issues/concerns. - Assume ethical responsibility and abide by the standards governing the field of Human Services. - 6.
+Establish and maintain continuing education as a function of growth and maintenance of professional competence.

-In addition to the general admissions requirements of the College, applicants to this program must have successfully completed the following:
+In addition to the general admissions requirements of the College, applicants to this program must have successfully completed the following prior to registration in the first practicum course: